Mariners vs. Pirates MLB Betting Odds, Trends & Prediction

-The Seattle Mariners head to Pittsburgh to face the Pirates at 6:40 PM ET on Friday night on Apple TV+.
-It’s the first game of a three-game set.
+The Seattle Mariners remain in Pittsburgh to face the Pirates at 1:05 PM ET on Saturday afternoon.
+The game is on MLB Network and ESPN+.
+It’s the second game of a three-game set.
 Keep reading for our Mariners vs. Pirates betting prediction.

 Mariners vs. Pirates Game Matchup and Betting Odds